 Our laptops are the first in the world to be carbon neutral, with five trees planted for every device sold.
 So the company’s latest contract to remanufacture 15,000 laptops supplied by a US university will ultimately assist reforestation projects globally, with the first batch in California.

-For those working in education, the benefits of remanufacturing are significant in terms of cost-saving, landfill reduction and the chance to align with young people and a global movement towards greening the planet.
+The benefits of remanufacturing laptops for education are significant in terms of cost-saving, landfill reduction and the chance to align with young people and a global movement towards greening the planet.